 Bogdan Romanică - Project Manager (research coordinator, PhD Sociologist)

-Marius Cernușcă - Field Education Expert (research assistant)
+Marius Cernușcă - Field Education Expert (field data assistant)

 The report is available in two languages: EN / RO.